-- Managing Director - Executive, Non-Independent

-- Chairman of Policies, Nomination, and Governance Committee and Member of the Executive Committee - Date of Appointment on Board: December 21, 1978 - Education: Bachelor of Civil Engineering, Missouri University, USA - Experience: He is considered as one of the most well-known businessmen in Qatar and GCC - Other Board Memberships: Chairman of the Board of Directors of Qatar Industrial Manufacturing Co.; Chairman of the Board of Directors of Qatari Oman Investment Company - Ownership: 35,263,400 shares; i.e. 1.14% as at December 31, 2019 & 6,026,340 shares; i.e. 1.94% as at December 31, 2018 - Attendance: Attended six Board meetings
+- Managing Director - Executive Board Member, Non-Independent - Chairman of Policies, Nomination, and Governance Committee - Member of the Executive Committee - Date of Appointment on Board: December 21, 1978 - Education: Bachelor of Civil Engineering, Missouri University, USA - Experience: He is considered as one of the most well-known of businessmen in Qatar and GCC - Other Board Memberships: Chairman of the Board of Directors, Qatar Industrial Manufacturing Co.; Chairman of the Board of Directors, Qatari Oman Investment Company - Direct Ownership: 35,263,400 shares; i.e. 1.14% as at December 31, 2021 & 35,263,400 shares; i.e. 1.14% as at December 31, 2020 - Attendance: Attended six Board meetings

-Sheikh Abdulla Mohammad Jabor Al-Thani
+Sheikh Falah Bin Jassim Bin Jabor Al-Thani